eProsima/Integration-Service-docs/docs/xml-config-file.rst

 This connector will communicate a RTPS environment with another protocol.
 Just like our *shapes_protocol* connector.

-Your *Bridge Library* must define at least a publisher to your desired protocol and it is responsible to communicate with it and follow the ISPublisher interface.
+Your *Bridge Library* must define at least a publisher to your desired protocol and it is responsible to communicate with it and follow the ISWriter interface.
 By default, the transformation function is applied after :class:`on_received_data` method calls to the instance of ISBridge.
 If you want to change this behaviour you will need to override the complete data flow.